latrael/jingo/Linux.md

 To drop null packets, then run: ```iptables -A INPUT -p tcp --tcp-flags ALL NONE -j DROP```.

 Drop incoming packets with fragments: ```iptables -A INPUT -f -j DROP```.

+## in depth with SSH
+SSH, if enabled on the machine, needs to be secured.
+First make sure that ssh is installed.
+If SSH isn't installed,